The bad news: finding the right CRM for sales, customer support, and marketing teams takes time and resources.

 From the start, you get access to more than 20 dashboard widgets you can move around at will to design dashboards that look like this:

-Is a free CRM tool enough?
+So, will a free CRM tool cover your needs?

 Let’s start with the basics.